 - Nut and seed butter: almond butter, peanut butter, cashew butter

-If you’re trying to lose weight and eat more healthily to achieve a more sustainable bodyweight then making long-term healthy lifestyle changes is crucial.
 Having said that, experts tend to agree that the ketogenic diet has great results with increased initial weight loss.
-But, when it comes to keeping weight off and maintaining a healthy body size in the long run, adding in a few healthy carbs to your diet can be very beneficial.
+But when it comes to keeping the weight off and maintaining a healthy body size in the long run, adding in a few healthy carbs to your diet can be very beneficial.

 Studies have shown that when people cut carbohydrates from their diet, they tend to experience a dramatic drop in blood triglycerides.
 Low-carb diets such as the modified keto diet naturally include fewer carbohydrates.

-High-density lipoprotein (HDL) is commonly referred to as “good” cholesterol.
-The higher your levels of HDL to the “bad” LDL lower your risk of heart disease.
-Studies have shown that one of the best ways to increase HDL is to eat fat, and low-carb diets tend to include a lot of fat like the modified keto diet.
+Studies show that one of the best ways to increase HDL is to eat fat, and low-carb diets tend to include a lot of fat like the modified keto diet.

 It’s not surprising that HDL levels tend to increase significantly on healthy, low-carb diets.
 Whereas they only tend to increase slightly or sometimes even decline in low-fat diets.